ChiChou/chichou.github.io/_posts/2021-01-16-see-no-eval-runtime-code-execution-objc.markdown

 * +[NSExpression expressionWithFormat:argumentArray:]
 * +[NSExpression expressionWithFormat:arguments:]

 For those methods that accepts `arguments` or `argumentArray`, they are safe to use because they work just like parameter binding.
-But if you create a dynamic string from user input and feed it to the format string, it's going to be both format string vulnerability and code injection.
+But if you create a dynamic string from user input and feed it to the format string, it's going to be both a format string vulnerability and a code injection.
 At the time of writing this article, Xcode doesn't consider them format string bugs and no warning is generated.

-So how does Apple prevent the code injection?
+So how does Apple itself prevent the code injection?

 ### Serialization